Training structure

 Faculty of Science

-The aim of this course is to provide students with fundamental and in-depth knowledge and skills in the physiology of the endocrine system.
-By studying the morphological and functional organization of the endocrine system, the student will be able to grasp the multitude of hormonal systems (endocrine glands, hypothalamo-hypophyseal axis, reproductive system) and their essential roles in the realization of major physiological functions and homeostasis.
+The objective of this course is to provide students with fundamental and in-depth knowledge and skills in the physiology of the endocrine system.
+By studying the morphological and functional organization of the endocrine system, students will gain an understanding of the multitude of hormonal systems (endocrine glands, hypothalamic-pituitary axis, reproductive system) and their essential roles in the performance of major physiological functions and homeostasis.